 Allotment sites are managed in a variety of ways; on some sites the plot-holders rent direct from the council or landowner such as a farmer, on others there will be an association that manages the site - this is known as self or devolved management.

 This is the practice of devolving a share of the responsibility for managing allotment sites to the allotment gardeners themselves.
-The gardeners are usually organised as a constituted association with an elected committee; NAS have template Constitutions that are available for to members.
+The gardeners are usually organised as a constituted association with an elected committee; NAS have template Constitutions that are available for members.

 However, when taking on long leases and self management agreements many associations become incorporated, and become a Limited Company to gain limited liability status via a number of options.
 The National Allotment Society acts as a sponsor and offers its members model rules that greatly reduce the cost of incorporation as an Industrial and Providential Society.
 For further advice and to discuss your own Allotment Association’s situation please speak to the NAS Legal Advisor by calling 01536 266576.